Kotter’s Eight Step Leading Change Model

 Kotter’s Eight Step Leading Change Model is a good blueprint for effecting change in organizations.
 It — like every other model on any leadership topic — is not perfect, however.
 There are some disadvantages to the Kotter model.

 Some scholars have pointed out that change is a more fluid process that does not necessarily follow a linear, step-progression path.
 Additionally, the heavy focus on leadership in the Kotter model does not fully account for the financial, political, and external forces that impact the success of a change effort.
+For example, organizational culture is an ever-present and pivotal force in business operations.
+It is also hard to change!
+Failing to understand and account for an organization’s culture in the implementation of a change effort can doom it to failure.

 When assessing the limitation of any leadership model, it is important not to throw out the baby with the bath water.
 Kotter’s Leading Change Model has withstood the test of time for a simple reason — it’s practical and it works.